vele616/monorepo/packages/jobboard/website/content/jobs/site-reliability-engineer-rebelmouse-inc--CSdVt.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/rebelmouse-inc-"
 companyWebsite: "https://www.rebelmouse.com/"
 summary: "Interested in new opportunities and have 3+ years of relevant experience?
-RebelMouse, Inc. has a job opening for a site reliability engineer."
+RebelMouse, Inc. has a job opening for a Site Reliability Engineer."
 summaryBackup: "RebelMouse, Inc. is looking for a site reliability engineer that has experience in: #operations, #python, #aws."
-featured: 20
+featured: 3
 ---

 ## Job description